gabriel-nds/CNN_for_Digit_Recognizer/README.md

 8. Learning Rate Annealing with ReduceLROnPlateau: We implement learning rate annealing using the ReduceLROnPlateau callback.
 The learning rate is adjusted based on validation loss and patience parameters.
 9. Train the Model: The model is trained using the training data and validated using the validation set.
 The training process is monitored and improved using the callbacks we defined earlier.
 10. Visualize Training and Validation Metrics: We visualize the training and validation accuracy and loss using matplotlib.
+11. Evaluating the Model: We assess the model's performance by visually examining a sample of validation set predictions and comparing them against real labels.
+Additionally, we compute a confusion matrix to gain insights into classification trends and identify areas of improvement.
+The percentage of incorrect predictions is calculated for overall assessment.
-11. Make Predictions and Create Submission: Finally, we use the trained model to make predictions on the test dataset and create a submission file for the competition.
+12. Create Submission: Finally, we use the trained model to make predictions on the test dataset and create a submission file for the competition.

 ---